Updated March 27th, 2026

 - Adjusting the length of of the shaft by ½-inch adjusts the swing weight by 3 points

 Knowing the ins and outs of what makes your golf clubs a good fit for you keeps you in control of your game and can help you get more consistent results with every swing.
-Swing weight is something many golfers have heard about but not completely understand.
+Swing weight is something many golfers have heard about but may not completely understand, especially when learning what swing weight in golf means for feel, tempo, and consistency.
 We always recommend getting fit to find the best clubs and shafts for you.
 When you have your custom specs, head over to TGW.com and shop our selection of custom golf clubs that can be personalized to fit you.
 Custom golf clubs are built directly by the manufacturer and shipped straight to your door, custom fit for you!

 Swingweight is a 100 year old sales gimmick developed with no knowledge of Physics or Engineering.
 Swingweight measures the club balance as felt WHEN THE CLUB IS STATIONARY.
 Swinging the club depends on moment of inertia FOR THE ENTIRE CLUB (not just the club head).
 Matching moment of inertia for a set of clubs is far more difficult than a simple static balance.
 More difficult but rewarding.